MicrosoftDocs/memdocs/memdocs/intune/copilot/security-copilot.md

 ### What you need to know

-- When an admin submits a prompt, Copilot can only access the data that the admin has permissions to, which includes the [Intune RBAC roles](../fundamentals/role-based-access-control.md) and [Intune scope tags](../fundamentals/scope-tags.md) assigned to them.
+- When an admin submits a prompt, Copilot can only access the data that the admin has permissions to, which includes the [RBAC roles](../fundamentals/role-based-access-control.md) and [Intune scope tags](../fundamentals/scope-tags.md) assigned to them.

-  If you want Copilot to access all your Intune data, then make sure they have the appropriate roles in Copilot for Security and Intune.
+  If you want your admins to access all your Intune data in Copilot for Security, then use one of the following roles in Microsoft Entra ID:

+  - Global Administrator
+  - Intune Service Administrator (also known as Intune Administrator)

-  For more information, go to:
+  For more information on roles and authentication, go to:

   - [Roles and authentication in Microsoft Copilot for Security](/security-copilot/authentication)
   - [Role based access control (RBAC) in Intune](../fundamentals/role-based-access-control.md)
   - [Use RBAC and scope tags for distributed IT in Intune](../fundamentals/scope-tags.md)

-- You can access your Intune data in the [Copilot for Security portal]((https://go.microsoft.com/fwlink/?linkid=2247989)) and Copilot in the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+- You can access your Intune data in the [Copilot for Security portal](https://go.microsoft.com/fwlink/?linkid=2247989) and Copilot in the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 For more information on Copilot in Intune vs Copilot for Security, and other common questions, go to the [Microsoft Copilot in Intune FAQ](copilot-intune-faq.md).

 ## Open Copilot for Security and enable Intune